pr0x1ma-byte/cybersecurity-struts2/README.md

 The Struts2 Dispatcher: org.apache.struts2.dispatcher.Dispatcher

-The Struts Dispatcher.class receives the request, and determines that it should be handled by the JakartaMultiPartRequest.class parser method
+The Struts Dispatcher.class receives the request, and determines that it should be handled by the JakartaMultiPartRequest.class parser method (matches on multipart/form-data in String)
 ![Dispatcher](src/main/resources/META-INF/resources/images/Dispatcher-wrapRequest.png)

 The OGLN expression from the Content-Header is then passed into the 'parse' method.